 When you make homemade barbecue sauce, you can leave out all the bad stuff like corn syrup and preservatives.

 This barbecue recipe is made without ketchup.
-This recipe might not be a super easy bbq sauce recipe, but it is the best homemade bbq sauce I have ever made.
+This is the best homemade bbq sauce I have ever made.
+This sauce gets its sweetness from the peaches and sprinkle of panela sugar.

-- Add a little bit of apple cider vinegar, and a few spices.
+- Add the spices: Add a little bit of tomato paste, the apple cider vinegar, and a few spices.

-- Then let your tangy-sweet barbecue sauce cook down until it is as thick as you want it.
+- Cook it low and slow: Set the heat to simmer and then let your tangy-sweet barbecue sauce cook down until it's as thick as you want it.
+I usually simmer my sauce for at least an hour.

-- I use an immersion blender for this recipe to get my sauce a little bit smoother.
+- Blend (optional): I use an immersion blender for this recipe to get my sauce a little bit smoother.
+You can also toss this sauce into a high powered mixer.

 Why go through all that effort if you can't keep it awhile.
 When I have made this barbecue sauce, I have kept it in an airtight container for around one month.
 Homemade barbecue sauce doesn't hang around too long at my house.
 We usually eat it way before it goes bad.